 While the current pandemic has connected the world in ways we could never have imagined possible, there remain many other global challenges for researchers to solve.
 These sessions will deliver an insight into how our tools and analyses are contributing to research successes in the face of various global challenges.

-Networking breaks and some fun social activities will also ensure you get to know us and your fellow attendees throughout the week.
+End of day networking sessions will also ensure you get to know us and your fellow attendees throughout the week.
 To find out more about how the event will run please view our FAQs for attendees.

 Who should attend?